S1 Tool Steel | 1.2550

 S1 is an oil-hardening steel, capable of reaching its required hardness through oil quenching.
 For simpler or larger cross-sections, water or brine quenching may also be viable options.
 It exhibits a medium depth of hardening.

-Post-hardening, tempering is a critical step.
+Post-hardening and tempering are critical steps.
 While a low tempering temperature (around 300°C / 570°F) yields maximum hardness, S1 offers a broad usable tempering range from approximately 175°C to 540°C (350°F to 1000°F).
 Compared to steels with higher alloy content, S1 tool steel will show a more pronounced decrease in hardness as tempering temperatures rise.
 Be aware that tempering below 315°C (600°F) can make the steel more susceptible to notch sensitivity.

 2.3 Toughness and Shock Resistance